idnow/de.idnow.android/README.md

 Used as background color for the screens.

 #### bgSecondaryColor
-Used as background color for the textfields
+Used as background color for the text fields

 #### basicInputField
-Used as text color color for the textfields
+Used as text color for the text fields

 #### overwriting default colors